helm/helm/docs/securing_installation.md

 Shared and production clusters -- for the most part -- should use Helm 2.3.0 at a minimum and configure TLS for the Tiller gRPC endpoints to ensure that within the cluster usage of the gRPC endpoint is only for the properly authenticated identity.
 Doing so enables any number of Tiller instances to be deployed in any number of namespaces and yet no unauthenticated usage of any gRPC endpoint is possible.
 Finally, usage of Helm with the `--tiller-tls-verify` option to enforce TLS in any communication with gRPC endpoints.

 For the proper steps to configure Tiller and use Helm properly with TLS configured, see [Using SSL between Helm and Tiller](tiller_ssl.md).

+When Helm clients are connecting from outside of the cluster, the security between the Helm client and the API server is managed by Kubernetes itself.
+You may want to ensure that this link is secure.
+Note that if you are using the TLS configuration recommended above, not even the Kubernetes API server has access to the unencrypted messages between the client and Tiller.

 ### Tiller's Release Information